alphagov/forms/research/2024-10-24_Branching_round_1.md

 Participants felt the design of the page that plays back the routes was clear after building the first route.
 Two don't notice the option to build a second route at this stage.
 Of the two who see it, one doesn't understand it but is happy to try it out.
-There were suggestions that the guidance or content could be clearer and give further explanantion at this point.
+There were suggestions that the guidance or content could be clearer and give further explanation at this point.

 ### 'Set questions to skip' page
 After clicking the 'Set...' link, two are easily able to understand and do what they need to do.